Diabetes Friendly Recipes

 Did you know?

 Before people get Type 2 diabetes, they nearly always develop pre-diabetes, in which blood glucose levels are higher than normal but not yet high enough to be diagnosed as diabetes.
 Pre-diabetes should be taken seriously as it can begin causing damage to the body.
-Good news: you can take steps to manage diabetes:
+The good news?
+You can take steps to manage diabetes:

 - Maintain a healthy weight.
 Your body mass index (BMI), a measure of body fat calculated using your height and weight, should be in the healthy range.
 Visit the National Heart Lung and Blood Institute or check out WHA’s online resources to calculate your BMI.